Kapott/shellscripts/README.md

 ## ipt_block

-Blocks an ip address, or ip addresses listed in a file, seperated by newlines.
+Blocks an ip address, or ip addresses listed in a file, separated by newlines.

 _usage:_ `ipt_block <ip_address or file_with_ips>`